ChanStacker/chanstacker.github.io/_posts/2022-03-03-linuxbeginner.markdown

 * `systemctl` Utility responsible for examining and analysing the systemd service manager
 * `pstree` Displays the process tree
 * `top` Displays info about the system and processes included memory.
 Switches: z, x, <, >, 1

+## GUI
+* GNOME and KDE are popular Graphical interfaces for linux
+* Graphical desktops can be started and stopped depending on distribution `sudo system stop gdm`
+`sudo system start gdm`

+`$ sudo shutdown -h 01:00 "Message to the users"` - this is to schedule a shutdown of the system with a message sent to the users.  `shutdown` is the command to also reboot the system when passing the switch `-r`

+`which <applicationname>` and `whereis <applicationname>`  - to locate the source of an application and to find the man files respectively.